-The phenomenon rose in the 80’s after the infamous abduction of Adam Walsh, which triggered fear and anxiety in parents.
-And in 1990, researchers specializing in child development Foster Cline and Jim Fay coined the now oft-cited phrase “helicopter parent”, to describe a parent whose behaviour is an antithesis to the behaviour that aids independence in a child.
+The phenomenon arose in the ’80s after the infamous abduction of Adam Walsh, which triggered fear and anxiety in parents.
+And in 1990, researchers specializing in child development Foster Cline and Jim Fay coined the now oft-cited phrase “helicopter parent”, to describe a parent whose behavior is an antithesis to the behavior that aids independence in a child.

 In a recent research study, spearheaded by the University of Minnesota, it was found that children with more overprotective parents tend to struggle a lot more at school, finding it difficult to make friends and becoming prone to “acting out”.